benchristel/process-to-processes/src/programming/good-code/trust/clarity.md

 - Variable and function names.
 - Comments.

 However, the most powerful way to make code communicate intent is to make it [simple](simplicity.html).
 People have different definitions of what "simple" code is, but I have a very specific definition in mind.
-In simple code, every line does something useful.
-I often read functions where much of the code can be deleted without affecting the function's behavior.
+In simple code, every conditional, iteration statement (e.g. loop), and variable is there for a demonstrable reason—preferably actually demonstrated by a test.
+None of them can be eliminated without rendering the code incorrect.

+Some programmers seem to believe that making code simple means eliminating abstractions—that is, minimizing the number of function and class definitions.
+While I think that reducing abstraction is sometimes the right move, that's not what I mean by simplicity.
+The question of whether a given abstraction hurts or helps the code as a whole is separate from simplicity.
 <!--

 ```js